danielefongo/shapeshift/README.md

 ZPURE_NON_GIT_DIR_COMMAND=""
 ```

+You can define your own custom file and use the command `zpure-load [<file-location>]` to load your theme.
+If the file location is wrong or not provided, zpure will just load the default theme.

 ### Segment functions

 As you can see, `PROMPT_LEFT_ELEMENTS` and `PROMPT_RIGHT_ELEMENTS` contain a list of elements: every element represents a `segment function` that will be evaluated to print data on the prompt.
 A PROMPT_LEFT_ELEMENTS segment function can print multiple lines using two or more `echo` (or similar command).